 Fulfilment of the needs

-In 2012, the Royal Society for the Protection of Birds (RSPB) decided to update its brand identity to increase public support and membership scheme to allow the organisation to do more for nature preservation.
-This was a response to the news that 60% of the wildlife species studied have declined over recent decades.
+In 2012, the RSPB decided to update its brand identity to increase public support and membership scheme to allow the organization to do more for nature preservation, in response to news that 60% of the wildlife species studied have declined over recent decades.

-An RSPB representative stated, ‘We need to change people’s perceptions of who we are and what we do.
-So we can get even more support for saving nature.
-Our new logo and strapline are just a small part of how we will do this’.
+The RSPB representative stated that the organization needed to change people’s perceptions of who they are and what they do, to gain even more support for saving nature.
+The new logo and strapline were just a small part of how they planned to achieve this, they said.

-Furthermore, the name of the charity and its history became one of the main focal points on the RSPB website in the ‘About’ section.
+Moreover, the name of the charity and its history became one of the main focal points on the RSPB website’s ‘About’ section.